pauloddr/tri-spark/README.md

 ### `SPARK_MODE`

 The default mode.
 Draws a eight-point star that quickly grows and fades out.
+The bases of the triangles do not shrink.

+### `THIN_SPARK_MODE`

+Same as `SPARK_MODE` but the bases of the triangles will shrink, creating a more slim effect.

 ### `HOLLOW_SPARK_MODE`

-Same as the default mode, but with a hole in the center, and the width of the triangles do not change during animation.
+Same as `SPARK_MODE`, but with a hole in the center.

 ### `ARC_SPARK_MODE`